Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

  </div>
  <!-- end compiled snippet -->
 ```

-There are no Knot.x specific attributes in a final markup besides one hidden input tag.
+There are no Knot.x specific attributes in a final markup besides one **hidden input tag**.

-So let's see how this form looks in Repository.
+This is how form looks in the repository:

 ```html
 <script data-api-type="form-1" type="text/x-handlebars-template">
   {{#if action._result.validationErrors}}